kitos9112/dotfiles/README.md

-# My Personal Public DOT Files
+# My Personal Public DOTfiles

+This repo has been built for my own benefit, however feel free to sneak in and steal anything that would benefit your own productivity.

+## Install instructions